ise-uiuc/tzer/docs/source/markdown/artifact.md

 :class: tip
 In our paper, all fuzzing experiements except Figure 10 run for **4 hours**.
 To ease the effort of artifact evaluation, the following **minimal** experiments will run for **3 minutes** by default.
-To conduct the full experiments, please replace the commind line argument `--fuzz-time 3` to `--fuzz-time 240`.
+To conduct the full experiments, please replace the command line argument `--fuzz-time 3` to `--fuzz-time 240`.

 For instance of claim 2.1:
 ```bash